Koss KTXPRO1 headphones provide lightweight, adjustable portability with great titanium sound.

 Warranty: It comes with a “limited lifetime warranty” which says, in part, that it covers “normal use by the initial user or purchaser” and warrants the product to be “free of any defect in materials”.
 However, the terms are that you mail it to their factory in Wisconsin with a check for $9.00 and they can, at their option, refund your money or replace the unit, so that doesn’t really sound like a warranty so much as buying a new one from the factory.
 You can check the details for yourself at www.koss.com if you want to know more.
 Sounds like the kind of warranty designed to encourage you to just buy a new one instead of exercising the warranty.

 So, besides improvements to packaging recommended above, I have no complaints about the product so far and would recommend it confidently to others.

 Customer questions & answers

-Q: Will they work with a TV (Vizio) about 45 years old?
+Q: do they work with a desktop?

 A: Yes they work fine with a desktop computer as long as you are just looking to listen to sounds as they do not have a microphone.
 They also have a nice long cord as well.
 Actually one of the other answers mentioned needing an adapter, that is wrong, these headphone have two options, one an old style ¼ inch plug – if you remove it, either twist off or pull off there is a normal jack which will work with most new audio devices including your computer

 A: They work just fine with my computer, and I love that I can just turn the volume down one-handed when someone walks in to ask me something.
 I’ve two pair now, one at work and one at home-and the one at home I’ve had for several years without any problems.

 Q: is this good for a kindle fire?

 A: I use with my iPad.
 Excellent sound.